ppone/docs/accounting/intacct.md

 5. Once the import is finished you will see the newly imported invoices on the **Customers** page.

    [![Intacct Customer Import Finished](../img/intacct-customer-importer-finished.png)](../img/intacct-customer-importer-finished.png)

+## Edge Cases

+Here we have documented all of the limitations, nuances, and edge cases to be aware of when using the Intacct integration.

+- Customers on Invoiced are mapped to customers on Intacct by the customer name.

+- Only non-draft invoices on Invoiced that have been updated since the last sync will be synced.
+On your first sync this means that all non-draft invoices will be synced.

+- Any changes to invoices imported from Intacct that are later modified on Invoiced will not be synced to Intacct.
+However, any payments received for imported invoices will be synced.

 ## Troubleshooting